Dave Berry (musician): 1960s–1980s

-His stage act, which drew on the work of Elvis Presley and Gene Vincent, provided an inspiration for Alvin Stardust.
+1990s–present

 The Geoff Stephens-penned song "The Crying Game" brought Berry's voice to his biggest international audience in 1992, when it was used as the theme song for the film The Crying Game.
 In the final quarter of 2010, "Little Things" was used in an advertisement campaign on British television by Andrex toilet paper.
 Berry also regained some recognition when he was the surprise hit of the annual Alexis Korner Tribute in 1995.
-In 1998 "This Strange Effect" was covered by the Belgian band, Hooverphonic, on their album, Blue Wonder Power Milk.
+In 1998 "This Strange Effect" was covered by the Belgian band Hooverphonic on their album Blue Wonder Power Milk.

+In 2004, Berry released his sixth and currently latest studio album called Memphis...In The Meantime, via Blues Matters Records.

 In May 2009, Berry toured the UK and appeared in a cameo role in a theatrical production, The Mod Crop.
 In August that year, RPM Records issued a double CD anthology of Berry's earliest recordings for Decca, entitled This Strange Effect (The Decca Sessions 1963–1966).
 The package added two previously unissued tracks made in 1963 (before Berry signed with Decca) with producer Mickie Most: "Easy To Cry" and "Tongue Twisting".
 Berry's illustrated autobiography, Dave Berry - All There Is To Know, was published in 2010 by Heron Publications Ltd. It included contributions from Joe Cocker, Ray Davies, Tony Iommi, Peter Stringfellow and Bill Wyman.

 A double compilation, Picture Me Gone - The Decca Sessions 1966–1974, was released in January 2011.
+Berry is still touring as of 2023, and is a recurring act in the Sixties Gold tour.
+Currently in his backing band, the Cruisers, are Daniel Martin (lead guitar since 2010), Adrian Fountain (rhythm guitar since late 2011), Dan Wright (drums, from January 2013) and Brian Wood (bass guitar, joined 24 years ago, the longest serving member of the band).

+In February 2024, Berry had to cancel a few gigs after suffering from medical problems on stage.
+He had to finish a performance at Coal Aston village hall on 17 February early.
+He reportedly suffered from back pain.

+Stage presence

+He had an unusual ambition for a pop performer trying to make a name for himself - to appear on television completely hidden by a prop.
+In his own words, to "not appear, to stay behind something and not come out".
+He often hid behind the upturned collar of his leather jacket, or wrapped himself around, and effectively behind, the microphone lead.
+His stage act, which drew on the work of Elvis Presley and Gene Vincent, provided an inspiration for Alvin Stardust.

+Personal life

+He currently lives in Dronfield, Derbyshire, with his wife Marthy, who comes from Amsterdam, Netherlands, who have been married for over 50 years.

+In addition to music, Berry also runs an antique business, where he mainly sells small furniture and rock memorabilia.
+He has opened two antique shops, one in his hometown of Sheffield, and another near his current residence in Derbyshire.